 Starwood Preferred Guest Credit Card from American Express

-At a recent meet-up, a reader took a very casual approach to the whole Amex Financial Review thing – in his view, it’s not a big deal you should welcome it because once it happens, it won’t happen again.
+At a recent meet-up, a reader took a very casual approach to the whole Amex Financial Review thing.
+In his view, it’s not a big deal and welcome be welcomes because once it happens, it won’t happen again.
 I don’t want it to happen in the first place, so I’m trying to be cool with the amount of spend I put on the two Starwood Preferred Guest American Express cards I’ve been entrusted with.
 I put a good amount of normal spending on these cards, I regularly take advantage of Amex Offers, and on occasion I use these cards for online gift card orders or if all other payment forms get rejected at my local mall, I pull one of these cards out and they never let me down.

 Bank of America Alaska Airlines Credit Card

 The Bank of America Alaska Airlines Credit Card is bugging me these days because 1.)
-The spending limit is just $3,000 and 2.) when I try to use it at my local mall, I get an error message that may be related to the chip.
+The spending limit is just $3,000 and 2.) when I try to use it at my local mall, I get an error message.
+I think it may be related to the chip.
 I know, that’s an easy problem to solve, but for now I stick to using the card for online orders.
-Alaska miles are very valuable and being able to earn them very cheaply through online gift card purchases is a plus.
-It’s also nice to be able to top off my Alaska Mileage Plan account (assuming I don’t have an immediate use for them) without having to transfer 20,000 Starpoints to maximize the transfer bonus.
+Alaska miles are very valuable and being able to earn them cheaply through online gift card purchases is a plus.
+It’s also nice to be able to top off my Alaska Mileage Plan account without having to transfer 20,000 Starpoints to maximize the transfer bonus.

 Citi Platinum AAdvantage Card

 The Citi Platinum AAdvantage card drove me crazy in my Vanilla Reload buying days because it got almost always declined, even when I’d call ahead and let them know I was making a large purchase.
-Nowadays, the fraud alerts have decreased and I’m able to get more use out of this card – as a backup when all other payment forms decline for large gift card purchases.
+Nowadays, the fraud alerts have decreased and I’m able to get more use out of this card.
+I use it as a backup when all other payment forms decline for large gift card purchases.

 That’s pretty much it in terms of credit cards I’m using to earn points and miles at the moment.
 Which credit cards are you currently focused on?